mahdieh1/PeakCNV/index.md

 ## Installation

-MutSpot runs on R (requires at least 3.2.0).
+PeakCNV runs on R (requires at least 3.2.0).
 Install the package from Github using the following R commands.

 ```
 install.packages("devtools")